SAP-samples/bulletinboard-reviews-nodejs/README.md

 ### Start service locally
 Run `npm start` to start the service.
-The service will listen on port 8080.
+The service will listen on port 9090.

 ## A word on cloud readiness

-### CloudFoundry
+### Cloud Foundry
-To speed a up the configuration for a deployment in CloudFoundry a [manifest.yaml](manifest.yaml) with placeholders is provided.
+To speed a up the configuration for a deployment in Cloud Foundry a [manifest.yaml](manifest.yaml) with placeholders is provided.

 ### Kubernetes
 For a deployment of the service in Kubernetes a pre-configured yaml-file ([k8s-minimal.yaml](k8s-minimal.yaml)) with placeholders is already part of the repository.